sepidehhosseinzadeh/Segmentation/README.md

 Originally written by Ryan Kiros (rkiros@cs.toronto.edu) and achieved the 1st place VESSEL12 grand challenge result.
 The original programs are available from [here](http://www.cs.toronto.edu/~rkiros/)

-The programs and documents are distributed without any warranty, express or implied.
-As the programs were written for research purposes only, they have not been tested to the degree that would be advisable in any important application.
-All use of these programs is entirely at the user's own risk.

 # How to use

 To train a classifier on the MSlesions competition data: